isc-projects/stork/doc/usage.rst

 remote server are fetched by sending the `status-get
 <https://kea.readthedocs.io/en/latest/arm/hooks.html#the-status-get-command>`_
 command to the Kea server whose details are displayed (the local server).
-The local server periodically checks the status of its partner by sending the ``ha-heartbeat`` command to it.
+In the load-balancing and hot-standby modes the local server periodically checks the status of its partner by sending the ``ha-heartbeat`` command to it.
 Therefore, this information is not always up-to-date; its age depends on the heartbeat command interval (typically 10 seconds).
 The status of the remote server includes the age of the data displayed.

 The status information contains the role, state, and scopes served by each HA partner.
 In the usual HA case, both servers are in